i-look-like-tintin/TCExplorer/README.md

 1. Launch the application and complete the interactive tutorial for an overview of features
 2. Select your desired climate scenario and ensemble member
 3. Adjust year ranges to focus on specific time periods
-4. Toggle visualization options to explore different aspects of the data
+4. Toggle visualisation options to explore different aspects of the data

 ### Best Practices
 - Use comparison mode to analyze differences between climate scenarios